 You can also supercharge your mindfulness practice by listening to my Anger Management subliminal message audio.

 Keep an analysis journal.
 Write down your feelings and explore the past.
-A post at Juvoni Beckford expounds on the benefits of “The Emotional Journal.”
+Having a journal has so many therapeutic benefits for your health and emotional state.

 Think about whether you could have responded differently to certain events.
 If so, write down the ideas you have on how to control your anger.
 Think of things that pissed you off in the past week and list alternative reactions.